Papushkado/DBCluster/Rapport.md

 # Implementing the infrastructure

+To set all, this infrastructure, you juste have to launch `main.py`

 ## MySQL instances

 The results of the `Sysbench` benchmark on the MySQL instances is available in the appendix.
-(This the logs that we get) To experimente this, you can run the code named `deployment_with_benchmark.py`
+(This the logs that we get) To experimente this, you can run the code and then see the results in the "data" folder.

 # Appendix